The-DevOps-Lounge/terraform-challenges/README.md

 If you're struggling to understand the above instructions, have found an issue with the repository or just want general assistance, please join [The DevOps Lounge community](https://discord.gg/MTzBvSS) and seek assistance in the `#help` channel.

+## Cheating

+Yes, you can cheat.
+If you know even the basics of Git commits, you can easily work out a way of seeing what changes have taken place in past commits and cheat.
+It's up to you to determine if this is something that helps you learn or not.
+We all learn in different ways.